KevinKra/Notes/certifications/aws/developer/resource.md

 - Does DynamoDB automatically manage the throughput for your index tables?
 - With auto scaling enabled, you define a RCU/WCU range and what else?
 - With auto scaling, can a table or global secondary index adjust its provisioned read/write capacity to handle sudden spikes in traffic without causing throttling?
-- What kind of fee and usage levels do you need to define when you used DynamoDB reserved capacity?
+- What kind of fee and usage levels do you need to define when you use DynamoDB reserved capacity?
+- DynamoDB allocates additional partitions in what two situations?
+- What two table classes does DynamoDB offer?
+- What is reserved capacity?
 - Is reserved capacity available for tables using DynamoDB standard-IA or on-demand capacity mode?
-- What two table classes does DynamoDB offer?
 - Which DynamoDB table class is the default class and recommended for most workloads?
 - Is the choice of the table class permanent?
-- DynamoDB allocates additional partitions in what two situations?
 - Is the data in a global secondary index stored separately from the data in its base table?
+- Can several items exist in the same partition?
+What is used to differentiate them?
 - For your `Query` operations on a table, can you provide an optional condition to the sort key so it only returns the items within a certain range in the partitioned space?

 ---